danilyanedo7/starter-hugo-academic/content/post/dream/index.md

 At Primagama, I met people who brought a different energy.
 There was a sense of healthy competition, but also a lot of encouragement and openness.
 I felt lucky to be part of it and was genuinely thankful to Primagama Bondowoso for giving me that chance.

 We only had one month to prepare, and the pressure was high.
 We were pushed to aim for Indonesia’s top universities and competitive programs like medicine.
 I listed ITB as my first choice, followed by ITS and IPB.
-Then, in 2018, the announcement came—and it changed everything.
+Then, in 2018, the announcement came, and it changed everything.
 I had been accepted into ITS.

 ### Part 4: University and Beyond